pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Circular.myst.md

 plt.xlabel("$x$");
 ```

-In pymc3 we will use `pm.gp.cov.Circular` to model circular functions
+In pymc we will use `pm.gp.cov.Circular` to model circular functions

 ```{code-cell} ipython3
 angles = np.linspace(0, 2 * np.pi)